Anomandarist/Shadowrun-UK/AdventureLog/AdelphiTranshumanSystems.md

 	- DNI Research
 	- Progress seems too fast
 	- Illegal activity?
-	- Seb and his organisation have got information that they might be doing "testing" that is outside of being ethical
+	- Seb and his organisation have got information that they might be doing “testing” that is outside of being ethical
 	- Contact inside (Poltergeist) has suspicions and is able to help
 - No strict time limit
 - ADTS building is 20 storys